ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 The type of `partition` would be `('a -> bool) -> 'a array -> 'a array * 'a array`, and it could be documented as:
 > `partition p k` returns a pair of arrays `(m, n)` where `m` is an array containing all the elements of `k` that satisfy the predicate `p`, and `n` is an array containing the elements of `k` that do not satisfy `p`.
 The order of the elements from the input array is preserved.

 On first glance, this looks like an application of [Function-Encapsulated Mutability](#good-function-encapsulated-mutability).
-However, it is not: the input array is modified.
+However, it is not.
+The input array is modified.
 This function has a side effect that is either
 * not intended, or
 * not documented.